 By doing this it is easier to plan how much time you need to spend on the individual topics and what to read when.
 If you approach the exam and have not mastered the syllabus you are having difficulties with, it will of course stress you.
-Normally there is a tendency to postpone it unpleasant, but instead get something done at the start so you are well on time.
+Normally there is a tendency to postpone the unpleasant, but instead get something done at the start so you are well on time.

-If you look at your entire exam sum there are usually a lot of pages to read.
+If you look at your entire exam preparation, there are usually a lot of pages to read.
 The example of the marathon runner is also very good in this context: If the marathon runner starts for every kilometer and counts how far there is left, he will be beyond doubt the first many kilometers.
-If the runner instead thinks the marathon race, you bid for example 5 km at a time, he will not feel completely unbeatable.
+If the runner instead thinks of the marathon as a race, you bid for example 5 km at a time, he will not feel completely unbeatable.
 You should accordingly plan the reading of the syllabus in some clear daily doses and set goals for what you should read and when.

 Young students have many things to take care of and in addition to the exam reading, there must be time for friends, sports, hobbies, driving licenses, boyfriends, family, and much more.
 On one hand it is important to take your time to do something else than exam reading, but on the other hand you must also prioritize.
 Exam reading and relaxation takes time and therefore there are certain things that you need to prioritize.
 Exercise is important during the exam reading and is one of the things you should prioritize.
 On the other hand, drinking and parties is destructive.
-Although there must be room to go out but there is no need to party every friday and saturday.
+Although there must be room to go out but there is no need to party every Friday and Saturday.
 In order for you to prioritize your time you need to completely control your calendar.
-Is there space in the calendar for a nice canoe trip with your girlfriend you can do it with a good conscience.
-If you go out with the feeling that you do not have time it will surely be a bad experience.
+If there space in the calendar for a nice canoe trip with your girlfriend, you can do it with a good conscience.
+If you go out with the feeling that you do not have time, it will surely be a bad experience.
 Even though there is no time in the calendar, and you still think it may motivate you, you must prioritize something else in the calendar.